vldtecno/PTN-Engine/Doc/Specification/Specification.md

  * Specification (this document)
  * Code Documentation
  * User Guide
- * Test Reports - TODO
+ * Test Reports - TO DO
- * Benchmarks - TODO
+ * Benchmarks - TO DO

-Additionally the examples also provide valuable insight in how to use the *PTN Engine*.
+Additionally the examples also provide valuable insight on how to use the *PTN Engine*.

 ### Specification